10 Things You Can Do With Google Search Console

 While Google’s web crawlers can learn a lot about a website and its individual web pages on their own, you can give them a little extra help in learning the information they need by submitting a sitemap to Google.

 A number of websites will automatically generate a sitemap for you.
+If not, you will need to create a sitemap and upload it to your server.
 Once you have it, loading it to the Google Search Console is extremely easy.

 In the traditional version, while on the main page of the dashboard, look on the right side of the screen to see the Sitemaps section.
 Click on the gray bar that says Sitemaps.